-In its order, the FCC declined to choose a specific method for providing permanent number portability and left that decision for the states.
+In its order, the FCC declined to choose a specific method for providing permanent number portability and left that decision to the states.
 However, the FCC established criteria for long-term number portability methods that must be met by the state solutions.
-The FCC believed these criteria would ensure an appropriate level maintaining uniformity, while flexibility accommodate innovation and improvement.
-It required that any longterm number portability method, including call processing scenarios or query triggering, must:
+The FCC believed these criteria would ensure an appropriate level of national uniformity, while maintaining flexibility to accommodate innovation and improvement.
+It required that any long-term number portability method, including call processing scenarios or query triggering, must:

-(1) support existing network services, features. and capabilities;

-(2) efficiently use numbering resources;

-- (3) not require end users to change their telecommunications numbers; - (4) require telecommunications carriers to rely on databases, other network facilities, or services provided by other telecommunications carriers in order to route calls to the proper termination point; - (5) not result in unreasonable degradation in service quality or network reliability when implemented; - (6) not result in any degradation of service quality or network reliability when customers switch carriers; - (7) not result in a carrier having a proprietary interest; - be able to accommodate location and service portability (8) in the future; and - (9) have no significant adverse impact outside the areas where number portability is deployed.
+- (1) support existing network services, features, and capabilities; - (2) efficiently use numbering resources; - (3) not require end users to change their telecommunications numbers; - (4) not require telecommunications carriers to rely on databases, other network facilities, or services provided by other telecommunications carriers in order to route calls to the proper termination point; - (5) not result in unreasonable degradation in service quality or network reliability when implemented; - (6) not result in any degradation of service quality or network reliability when customers switch carriers; - (7) not result in a carrier having a proprietary interest; - (8) be able to accommodate location and service portability in the future; and - (9) have no significant adverse impact outside the areas where number portability is deployed.